tcarland/spark-hive-tools/README.md

 ---
 ## HiveTableSwapper

-A tool intended for the post-injestion process of moving a new table into place of an existing table; optionally allowing for a table repartition in the process.
+A spark class intended for the post-injestion process of moving a new table into place of an existing table; optionally allowing for a table repartition in the process.

 More specifically, in some RDMS environments, a given schema design may lack an obvious column to split-by or a column that can be relied on for running incremental exports.
 In the case where a given table is not so large, it can be relatively cheap enough to ingest the entire table and then swap the table in place.

 Sqoop often has the issue of partitioning with split columns that are not evenly distributed.
 Without a column that can be used for ranged queries, the resulting sqoop import ends up with unbalanced partitions.
 This tool allows for an optional re-partition of a table via Spark, using its *HashedPartitioner*, that will redistribute the partitions more evenly.

 This is a somewhat limited or specific use case, but also serves as a good example of some basic Hive interactions from Spark.
 Spark uses a custom column 'SerDe' when writing parquet which can result in tables being unusable from Hive or Impala.
-Notably, any use of .saveAsTable() including APPEND mode will rewrite the metadata.
-To avoid this, we first run CREATE TABLE via Hive and then use DataSet.insertInto() versus DataSet.saveAsTable().
+Notably, any use of *.saveAsTable()* including APPEND mode will rewrite the metadata.
+To avoid this, we first run `CREATE TABLE` via Hive and then use *DataSet.insertInto()* versus *DataSet.saveAsTable()*.

- - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving databases.
-It is best to *not* use a different schema/db name between the source and destination tables, as the RENAME operation may result in a full copy.
-HiveTableSwapper, in fact, assumes this to be true and only modifies the Hive physical LOCATION to account for the new table name, but does not consider the dbname within the location.
+ - NOTE: Renaming a Table via `ALTER TABLE` is only cheap if the table is not moving databases.
+It is best to *not* use a different schema/db name between the source and destination tables, as the *RENAME* operation may result in a full copy.
+HiveTableSwapper, in fact, assumes this to be true and only modifies the Hive physical *LOCATION* to account for the new table name, but does not consider the dbname within the location.
 If different databases were used with this, the table would end up in the wrong HDFS location.

  - NOTE: The re-partitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.

 Sqoop example:
 ```